-Only 12 percent of samples collected from the rivers and bayous surrounding Galveston Bay were above nitrogen screening levels in 2015, down from 19 percent in 2014.
+Only fourteen percent of samples collected from the rivers and bayous surrounding Galveston Bay were above nitrogen screening levels in 2017, up from 9 percent in 2016.
 In these waterways, a significant percentage of flowing water can come from wastewater treatment plants, particularly in dry, summer months.
 How that wastewater is treated - as well as what the runoff carries (fertilizer, pet waste, and other pollution from roads, parking lots, and yards) - impacts how much nitrogen is in the water of a river or bayou.
 If nitrogen levels in rivers and bayous become too high, Galveston Bay will likely be affected downstream.